 Parkinson’s disease cannot be cured so treatment focuses on managing symptoms.
 Several treatments are used in the management of Parkinson’s disease.
 These include:

-Medications can provide dramatic results and there are a number that can be prescribed.
+Medications can produce dramatic results and there are a number that can be prescribed.
 The two medications most commonly used to help control symptoms are:

-- Carbidopa-levodopa: Levodopa has proven to be an effective treatment for many people.
+Levodopa has proven to be an effective treatment for many people.
 Levodopa is converted to dopamine within the brain, reducing many of the disabling symptoms of Parkinson’s disease.
-Over time the effect of levodopa can decrease and it can also cause unwanted side effects such as nausea and involuntary movements.
-For this reason it may be avoided in the early stages of the condition.
-Levodopa is combined with carbidopa to protect against premature conversion of the levodopa to dopamine outside of the brain, which prevents or lessens side effects
+Over time the effect of levodopa can wane and it can also cause unwanted side effects such as nausea and involuntary movements.
+For this reason, it may be avoided in the early stages of the condition.
+Levodopa is combined with carbidopa to protect against premature conversion of the levodopa to dopamine outside of the brain, which prevents or lessens side effects.

-- Dopamine agonists: Whereas levodopa artificially replaces dopamine in the brain, dopamine agonists mimic the effects of the lost dopamine.
+Whereas levodopa artificially replaces dopamine in the brain, dopamine agonists mimic the effects of the lost dopamine.
 They can be used alone or in combination with levodopa.
-Dopamine agonists can remain effective for several years and avoid some of the unwanted side-effects of levodopa
+Dopamine agonists can remain effective for several years and avoid some of the unwanted side-effects of levodopa.

 Catechol-O-methyltransferase (COMT) inhibitors:

 Given together with carbidopa/levodopa, this class of medication mildly prolongs the effect of levodopa therapy by blocking an enzyme that breaks down dopamine.